rayangendre/Nottingham/README.md

 npm install needs to be run in the root directory to install the prettier dependencies to do the code linting required

+### CI/CD

+Our CI CD is built with a combination of github actions, github pages, and heroku.
+Our github workflow yml file located in the .github/workflows folder details the parrallel builds that happen to deploy the Frontend and the Backend.
+The Frontend is deployed onto github pages.
+The Backend is deployed onto heroku and the backend tests are run in the pipeline to ensure that all code is running at the moment.
+Secrets are included and stored under settings that hold the enviroment variables that are used in the Frontend which are pulled and stored on build.
+The environment variables for the backend are stored directly in Heroku again under settings

 ## External Links

 ### Storyboard link: https://www.figma.com/file/rA9JkMK6FzikNOncbG1QAZ/Nottingham?node-id=0%3A1